5/6/2025

 President and Chief Operating Officer

-Yeah, I would say, you know, maybe less of an inventory, but more of an underutilization charge, you know, that happened year after year and thereby the change.
+Yeah, I would say, you know, maybe less of an inventory, but more of an underutilization charge, you know, that happened year-on-year and thereby the change.
 You know, when you take that out of the picture or exclude that out of the picture, you know, basically, you know, flattish.
-But I think what's really exciting for us in the smart mobile device space is that not only do we have strength and solid design wins on the eye front lens, like you mentioned, but we actually also are starting to see very good solid momentum on display imaging, as well as haptics and audio in the S&D space.
-And not to mention smart glasses, where we got our first major design win here in first quarter for micro LED displays.
-So there's a lot more going on than just the eye front end.
-And in general, I would say the margins are a creature to our business, the margin we're winning at, are a creature to our business to answer your specific question.
+But I think what's really exciting for us in the smart mobile device space is that not only do we have strength and solid design wins on the eye front lens, like you mentioned, but we actually also are starting to see very good solid momentum on display, imaging, as well as haptics and audio in the S&D space, and not to mention smart glasses, where we got our first major design win here in first quarter for micro LED displays.
+So there's a lot more going on than just the eye front, and in general, I would say the margins are I created to our business the margin to be a winning end.
+I created to our business to answer your specific question.

 speaker